viniciusccarvalho/elasticsearch-newrelic/README.md

      "network" : true
     }

-You can also set each parameter individually by issueing a POST:
+You can also set each parameter individually by issuing a POST:

     curl -XPOST "http://localhost:9200/_newrelic?http=false&pool=false&refreshInterval=5"